Top

 Language Arts/Literature

-• Brave Writer : Hands down, this is the best writing program I have ever seen!
-Julie also has a great podcast and website full of ideas and inspiration even if you don’t want to use her curriculum.
-I especially love her poetry teatime idea.
-Online courses are also available.
-(Julie is the author of The Brave Learner, mentioned above)
+• Brave Writer : Julie Bogart has a great podcast (I only recommend the beginning episodes, before things got kinda political) and website full of ideas and inspiration even if you don’t want to use her curriculum.
+I especially love the concept of stages of growth in writing and her poetry teatime idea.

 • Copycat Books : Quality printables for copywork to practice handwriting.
 I love that they have D’Nealian because it’s such a great preparation for cursive writing.
 Manuscript writing, D’Nealian, and Cursive are available.
 Some for free, more for purchase.

 • The Forgotten Classics : Found at Well-Educated Heart, this collection of stories was gathered by Marlene Peterson from the best of the golden age of children’s literature.
-Fairytales and folktales, epic and legendary heroes, beautiful classic literature, poetry, short stories to teach character and much more!
+Fairytales and folktales, epic and legendary heroes, beautiful classic literature, poetry, and much more!
 Marlene is passionate about sharing these with families everywhere and has graciously made them available in an online version for FREE, they can also be ordered if you want a physical copy.
-For your own learning, check out the Restoring the Lost Art of Storytelling book to understand the power of stories.
+For your own learning, check out the Building Blocks of Story episode on The New Mason Jar, or Why Read Fairy Tales on the Literary Life Podcast, which talk about the importance of stories.

 • My Belmonde : Audiobooks gathered by Marlene Peterson, beautiful literature to use with Libraries of Hope.
 Another option for free audiobooks is Librivox and your local library if they use a system like OverDrive.